How to Make Steam Buns Dough from scratch. Let me show You!

 The good news is, it is not difficult to make, which means I can make them just as I make my regular bread.
 This recipe is small batch and the steamed buns can be kept in the freezer, although I doubt that you will have any leftover after you ate it.
 After all, its is a small batch.
 That’s the beauty of this recipe, perfect portion and you get to enjoy it freshly made.
 I wouldn’t judge you though if you double the recipe to make more.
 It’s totally worth it.
 Let’s get started!

-- 1/2 cup + 2 tbsp lukewarm water (110F.
-If you do not have thermometer, microwave tap water for 20 seconds).
+- 1/2 cup + 2 tablespoon lukewarm Water (110F.
+If you do not have thermometer, microwave tap water for 20 seconds.
+If you have hot water from the faucet, you can use that straight without microwaving).

-- 2 tbsp + 1 tsp sugar (divided: 2 tbsp for flour mixture, 1 tsp for yeast mixture)
+- 2 tablespoon + 1 teaspoon Sugar (divided: 2 tbsp for flour mixture, 1 tsp for yeast mixture)

-- 1 tbsp canola oil or any flavorless oil plus extra 1/2 tsp for greasing a large bowl
+- 1 tablespoon Canola Oil or any Flavorless Oil plus extra 1/2 teaspoon for greasing a large bowl

 - Braised Meat (Asado) Filling or BBQ Pulled Chicken Filling

-- Activate the Yeast: Mix water, yeast and 1 tsp sugar in a bowl of the stand mixer.
-Set aside for 10 minutes until it becomes foamy and it starts to bubble, then add 1 tbsp oil and stir.
+- Activate the Yeast: Mix water, active dry yeast and 1 teaspoon sugar in a bowl of the stand mixer.
+Set aside for 10 minutes until it becomes foamy and it starts to bubble.
+Add 1 tbsp oil and stir.

 - Dry Ingredients: In a separate bowl, mix flour, 2 tbsp sugar and baking powder.

-- God to know: Some flour are drier than the others and thus will require more liquid.
+- Recipe Note: Some flour are drier than the others and thus will require more liquid.
 Also, the age of the flour could also affect the amount of liquid that you need.
 An older flour is drier and will require more liquid.

 - Rest Period 1: Spray or grease the inside of a large bowl with oil.
 Make sure to use a large bowl to allow room for the dough to rise.
 Cover with warm towel and leave in warm place for 1 hour or until the dough doubles in size.

 - To help the dough rise better, I put it inside the oven which I pre-heated to 110F.
-Once it reached the 110F, I stopped/canceled it.
-DO NOT forget to stop it, you only want the oven to warm up for the dough to rise, you do not want to dough to be baked.
+Once it reached the 110F, I turn it OFF.
+DO NOT forget to turn it OFF it, you only want the oven to warm up for the dough to rise, you do not want to dough to be baked.
 Some oven has a proofing setting, mine doesn’t, so this is my trick.

 - Remove dough from the bowl and punch or press it to remove the air.
-Knead for 1-2 minutes until smooth again.
+Gently push the dough using the palm of your hand.
+Do NOT knead too much to avoid deflating the air that build up during the rest period.
 At this point, you now have a Siopao dough ready for use.
+I recommend dividing it into 5 portions, for bigger size divide it into 4 portion.

 How to Use the Siopao Dough